-LSD (lysergic acid diethylamide) is a very strong hallucinogen.
+LSD (lysergic acid diethylamide) is a strong hallucinogen.
 Only tiny amounts are needed to cause effects, such as hallucinations.
-Other commonly abused hallucinogens include:

 LSD use may cause:

-Hallucinogens can lead to extreme anxiety and lack of reality, called "bad trips".
+Hallucinogens can lead to extreme anxiety and loss of touch with reality, called "bad trips".
 These experiences can come back as a "flashback," even without using the drug again.
 Such experiences typically occur during times of increased stress, and tend to occur less often and intensely after stopping the drugs.

 Cocaine may be taken in different ways:

-Smoking cocaine produces a nearly instant and intense sense of joy (euphoria), which is attractive to abusers.
+Smoking cocaine typically produces a nearly instant and intense sense of joy (euphoria).
 Other effects include:

 Regular users of cocaine may need larger amounts of the drug to feel these effects.
-Regular users of cocaine may have:
+Regular users of cocaine may develop:

 Heavy use may cause paranoia, which can lead to violence.

 Amphetamines are stimulants.
-Other names used to desrribe amphetamines or methamphetamines include "crystal," "go," "crank," and "cross-tops."
+Other names used to describe amphetamines or methamphetamines include "crystal," "go," "crank," and "cross-tops."
 See: Methamphetamine overdose

-Amphetamines are very addictive.
+Amphetamines can be very addictive.
 Prescription amphetamines are considered controlled substances.
 Over-the-counter (OTC) amphetamine look-alike drugs are often abused.
 These drugs typically contain caffeine and other stimulants, and are sold as appetite suppressants or stay-awake/stay-alert aids.